 All sorts of things!
 It’s like everyone you know has suddenly gone mad!
 You might find yourself getting into bizarre arguments about nothing at all, being unable to finish sentences or barely even able to form a coherent thought.
-Your computer & other electronic equipment is more likely to go on the fritz.
+Your computer and other electronic equipment is more likely to go on the fritz.
 You could experience travel delays, too.
-Double-check your flights & take a book with you to keep you occupied while you wait for the train!
-We don’t tend to get all the information we need at this time, so it can be hard to make big decisions & it’s not always the best time to sign a contract, either.
+Double-check your flights and take a book with you to keep you occupied while you wait for the train!
+We don’t tend to get all the information we need at this time, so it can be hard to make big decisions and it’s not always the best time to sign a contract, either.

 So that’s the bad news.
 Mercury retrograde can be a total kick in the teeth for those of us who normally pride ourselves on having our karmic shit together!
-The GOOD news is that Mercury retrograde provides us with lots of beautiful opportunities if we can just tilt our head & squint.
+The GOOD news is that Mercury retrograde provides us with lots of beautiful opportunities if we can just tilt our head and squint.

 Mercury retrograde wants us to move back spiritually.
 It is providing us with a chance to re-examine various areas of our life which may need a little more work, so that we can move forward to a bright new dawn.
 Now, more than ever, the time is right to look at things with clear eyes.
 Delicious, fresh perspectives are revealed.
 We often have major breakthroughs — intellectual, emotional or spiritual — during this time.

 One of the best ways to cope with it — as with anything, really — is to just “go with the flow”.
 When you fight Mercury retrograde, that’s when life gets really ugly.
 Just take some time, go slowly, be careful, don’t freak yourself out by expecting to be uber-productive-perfect right now.
-Be good to yourself & the people around you, now more than ever!
+Be good to yourself and the people around you, now more than ever!

 surviving Mercury retrograde!

 Be sure not to take things too personally.
-People will often say offensive things they didn’t mean around this time, because their thinking is clouded & their communication skills are on pause!
+People will often say offensive things they didn’t mean around this time, because their thinking is clouded and their communication skills are on pause!
 If your best friend suddenly became the most insensitive person in the world, give her the benefit of the doubt.

 Back up your data!

 Don’t purchase any big ticket items, because they will often have flaws or issues that you weren’t aware of!
-Of course, life doesn’t stop just because of wacky planetary movement, so if you absolutely have to get that car, computer or iPhone, TRIPLE-check all the paperwork, & make sure you have a warranty!
+Of course, life doesn’t stop just because of wacky planetary movement, so if you absolutely have to get that car, computer or iPhone, TRIPLE-check all the paperwork, and make sure you have a warranty!

 Take things with a grain of salt.
-Everyone is a bit confused, & people are much more inclined to change their mind once Mercury goes direct.
+Everyone is a bit confused, and people are much more inclined to change their mind once Mercury goes direct.
 Mercury can be a bit of a trickster — could it be that the next few weeks are a big karmic joke?!